Why Is My Furnace Blowing Cold Air?

 Are Your Condensate Drain Lines Clogged?

 High-efficiency furnaces rely on condensate drain lines to remove water produced during the heating cycle.
 If these lines clog, the unit may trigger an internal safety switch that shuts down the burners.
 This leaves the furnace pushing cold air through the home.
-Obviously you don’t want that!
+Obviously, you don’t want that!
 Clearing the blockage and ensuring proper drainage fixes the issue.

 How Do Air Ducts and Heat Exchanger Problems Affect Heated Air?

 Leaky or disconnected air ducts allow warm air to escape before it reaches the living spaces.
 This can make it seem like your air conditioning is running even though it’s the furnace that’s on.
 A more serious issue would be a cracked heat exchanger.
-This can cause the system to shut down the burners completely to prevent dangerous gasses from entering the home.
+This can cause the system to shut down the burners completely to prevent dangerous gases from entering the home.
 In either case, the blower will still run, but the problem is that the furnace will be blowing cold air throughout the house instead of warm air.

 When Should You Call an HVAC Professional for Your Heating System?

 Regular maintenance prevents cold air issues, and sometimes that means having the right repair parts.
-Along the way, Surplus City is here to help.
+Surplus City is here to help.
 We provide technicians with affordable HVAC parts to keep their costs low so they can pass savings on to their clients.
 We also have major discounts on new units!